Skip to main content

 Alcohol, drugs, and other substances alter the brain’s chemistry.
 Neurotransmitters are part of the brain’s control center, sending messages about the functioning of the brain and body.
 The changes in brain chemistry are made in the initial stages of the cycle of addiction.
 The neurotransmitters serotonin and dopamine are responsible for sending messages throughout the body.

 In the cycle of addiction, once denial has become established in the addicts’ thinking, they begin to minimize and justify their substance use.
-Even in lucid moments when the addict allows themself to think about stopping using, to break the cycle of addiction, the addicted brain says no. The cycle is now more powerful than rational thinking.
+Even in lucid moments when the addict allows themselves to think about stopping using, to break the cycle of addiction, the addicted brain says no. The cycle is now more powerful than rational thinking.
 The brain wants the euphoria, the pleasure, the substance.
 It is in control.

 What is the Cycle of Addiction?